October 3, 2019

 Research Reports are Valuable — if You Can Find Them

-Most CMOs, in-house counsel and C-suite officers agree they want research reports that are educational, indepth and relevant.
+Most CMOs, in-house counsel and C-suite officers agree they want research reports that are educational, in-depth and relevant.
 But actually finding those reports can prove surprisingly challenging, according to the 2019 State of Digital & Content Marketing Survey.

 For instance, while 68 percent of CMOs, 64 percent of C-suite executives and 51 percent of in-house counsel say they appreciate that research reports are “educational,” only 9 percent of the C-suite and 19 percent of in-house counsel identify the attribute “easy to access” as one that intuitively appeals when it comes to research reports.